Teach English in Thailand

 What is the dress code for teaching?

 For men: Dark colored pants and light colored shirts, closed formal shoes and a tie.
-For women: Dark colored skirt or dress that hit under the knee, light colored shirts and formal closed shoes.
+For women: Dark colored skirt or dress that hits under the knee, light colored shirts and formal closed shoes.

 What meals are provided throughout the program?

 You will be required to pay for your own meals.
 Breakfast and lunch at the school should cost no more than THB 40 (GBP 0.85, USD 1.25) Still, some schools offer free lunch depending on their budget and the luck of the teacher!
+Meals are also not included during orientation (or TESOL course) but meals in Thailand are very cheap, and usually will cost around $1-2 USD.

 Is Thailand safe?